-University of Massachusetts 403(b) Elective Deferral Savings Plan: Summary of Key Provisions
+University of Massachusetts 403(b) Savings Plan: Summary of Key Provisions

-The University of Massachusetts 403(b) Elective Deferral Savings Plan (the "Plan" or the "403(b) Plan") is a defined contribution retirement plan that is intended to operate under Internal Revenue Code Section 403(b).
+The University of Massachusetts 403(b) Savings Plan (the "Plan" or the "403(b) Plan") is a defined contribution retirement plan that is intended to operate under Internal Revenue Code Section 403(b).
 The Plan is a tax-favored savings program that is designed to supplement your state retirement plan.
-It is frequently referred to as a Tax-Deferred Annuity (TDA) plan or a Tax Sheltered Annuity (TSA) plan.